Configuration Options

 ACCESS_TOKEN_TTL | The duration that the access token is valid. | 15m |

-REFRESH_TOKEN_TTL | The duration that the refresh token is valid, and also how long users stay logged-in to the App. | 7d |
+EMAIL_VERIFICATION_TOKEN_TTL | The duration that the email verification token is valid. | 7d |

-REFRESH_TOKEN_COOKIE_DOMAIN | Which domain to use for the refresh cookie.
+REFRESH_TOKEN_COOKIE_DOMAIN | Which domain to use for the refresh token cookie.
 Useful for development mode. | -- |

-REFRESH_TOKEN_COOKIE_SECURE | Whether or not to use a secure cookie for the refresh token in cookie mode. | false |
+REFRESH_TOKEN_COOKIE_SECURE | Whether or not to set the secure attribute for the refresh token cookie. | false |

-REFRESH_TOKEN_COOKIE_SAME_SITE | Value for sameSite in the refresh token cookie when in cookie mode. | lax |
+REFRESH_TOKEN_COOKIE_SAME_SITE | Value for sameSite in the refresh token cookie. | lax |

-REFRESH_TOKEN_COOKIE_NAME | Name of refresh token cookie . | directus_refresh_token |
+REFRESH_TOKEN_COOKIE_NAME | Name of the refresh token cookie. | directus_refresh_token |

 PASSWORD_RESET_URL_ALLOW_LIST | List of URLs that can be used as reset_url in /password/request | -- |